-The Board has set up the following sub-committees to assist it in the discharge of its duties.
+The Board has set up several sub-committees to assist it in the discharge of its duties.
 Each committee of the Board has a formal term of reference that sets out its role, powers and responsibilities.
-The committee chairperson reports back to the Board on key issues covered at the meeting.
+The committee chairman reports to the Board on key issues covered at the meeting.

-A committee report, including key areas of focus during the reporting period, is included below.
+A committee report, including areas of focus during the reporting period, follows on the next page.